ICAP

 MD, Postdoctoral Fellow

-“I feel very supported in my mentor/mentee relationship, and I have been given formative opportunities to engage with diverse research teams.”
+“I felt very supported in my mentor/mentee relationship and I was given formative opportunities to engage with diverse research teams.”

 Aleya Khalifa